-For students who are in foster care, aged out of foster care, or were adopted out of foster care after reaching age 13, these students are considered independent students.
-This means that they do not need to submit financial information for their parents or foster parents, even if they were adopted.
+The PELL grant is a federal grant and TAP is for students living and attending school in New York State.
+Both applications should be filled out as soon as the student applies to colleges.
+While TAP and Pell usually consider family income when determining financial aid eligibility, students who are in foster care, aged out of foster care, or were adopted out of foster care after reaching age 13 are considered independent students, which means that they do not need to submit financial information for their parents or foster parents, even if they were adopted.
 In practice, current and former youth in care almost always receive the full TAP and Pell awards.
 If a student is applying to a CUNY or SUNY school, these awards alone will fully cover their tuition and fees, and they will receive a \$2,000+ reimbursement per semester to use for dorming or other living expenses.
-See Appendix G7_Completing the FAFSA & TAP Applications for detailed information on how to apply and important tips.